Timeline

 1890

-• Former lands of the Dalmatian crown that had been under Turkish occupation gain independence, Kingdom of Dalmatian Hercegovina established.
+• The former lands of the Dalmatian crown that had been under Turkish occupation gain independence and the Kingdom of Dalmatian Hercegovina is established.

 • Rob fitz Simmon is the first Briton to capture the world heavyweight championship in pugilism; having won three titles in three weight classes.

-• The steam ferry operated by the Armoric Shipping Co. begins service between Llandrow in the Islands and Powyl in Durrow.
+• The steam ferry operated by the Armoric Shipping Company begins service between Llandrow in the Islands and Powyl in Durrow.

 1893